SUM Shortcut in Excel (‘Alt’ and ‘=’)

-Now press Alt + = to arrive auto sum.
+Now press the excel sum formula shortcut key, i.e., Alt + = to arrive auto sum.

-As we can see it has applied the sum formula to the beside cell of the selected cells.
+As we can see, it has applied the excel sum formula shortcut to the beside cell of the selected cells.

-One of the limitations of the sum shortcut key excel is it will consider all the above cells until it finds the blank cell only.
-For an example look at the below image.
+One of the limitations of the sum shortcut key is it will consider all the above cells until it finds the blank cell only.
+For example, look at the below image.

-I have pressed the shortcut key ALT + = to apply AUTO SUM shortcut key.
-Since there is a blank cell auto sum has ignored all the above cells which have data and returned only the sum of selected cells only.
+I have pressed the shortcut key ALT + = Since there is a blank cell, the auto sum has ignored all the above cells which have data and returned only the sum of selected cells only.

 In this example, data is small, and identification is easy, but in large data, it is a dangerous ploy, so be careful with this.

 This has been a guide to SUM Shortcut in Excel.
 Here we will show you how to use the auto sum “Sum Shortcut” key in excel, and we will also show you the limitations of the shortcut along with examples and a downloadable excel template.
 You may learn more about excel from the following articles –